People with a particular religious affiliation

 The Hindu ethical code is exemplified by a saying: “‘Punya’ (virtue or good) is doing good to others; and ‘Papa’ (sin or evil) is harming others.”

 Hindus do not believe in taking life, and traditionally most are vegetarian.
-Australian Hindus have relaxed the rules relating to food and many are only vegetarians during Hindu festivals.
-Eating beef is strictly forbidden, and this rule extends to any cooking utensils which may have been used in cooking beef.49
+Those who do eat meat will not eat beef or beef products, and this rule extends to any cooking utensils which may have been used for cooking non-vegetarian foods.51

 4.2.4.2 Holy books and scriptures